-The academy holds restricted and unrestricted funds (the attached financial statements detail these funds).
-Unrestricted funds are held:
+The academy trust holds restricted and unrestricted funds (the attached financial statements detail these funds).
+Unrestricted funds are held for the purpose of:

-- UTC activity and business engagement to improve the educational attainment and achievement of our students - To cover ongoing costs in relation to the running of the academy including catering provisions, school trips and uniform costs.
+- UTC activity and business engagement to improve the educational attainment and achievement of our students. - To cover ongoing costs in relation to the running of the academy trust including catering provisions, school trips and uniform costs.

 The level of reserves is reviewed by the Trustees regularly throughout the year.
-The minimum level of reserves for the ongoing needs of an academy is reviewed by the trustees on an annual basis.
+The minimum level of reserves for the ongoing needs of the academy trust is reviewed by the Trustees on an annual basis.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Trustees therefore consider it prudent to hold unrestricted reserves in the general fund in the form of free reserves (total funds less the amount held in fixed assets and restricted funds) of £100,000 a) Salaries and associated costs for one month
+The Trustees therefore consider it prudent to hold reserves in the general fund in the form of free reserves (total funds less the amount held in fixed assets funds and pension reserve) of £152,000.